-State level graphs showing the mean mortality for each year from 2011-2017 for having met 70 ppb, 65 ppb, and 40 ppb are in Figure 31, Figure 32, and Figure 33, respectively.
+State level graphs showing the mean mortality for each year from 2011-2018 for having met 70 ppb, 65 ppb, and 40 ppb are in Figure 35, Figure 36, and Figure 37, respectively.

 Looking specifically at the 70 ppb scenario, you can see in 2013 and 2014 that states in the far southern OTR (Virginia, Maryland, Delaware) and the far northern OTR (Massachusetts, Rhode Island) did not have the same level of mortalities as in other years as would be expected.
 New York and Pennsylvania saw marked increases in 2012, which also would be expected given the impact ozone had in the central portions of those states in that year.
 Those two states also saw drops in 2013, 2014, and 2017, though not to nearly zero due to ozone levels still being high near Philadelphia and New York City.
 Connecticut saw consistently moderate reduced mortalities in all of the scenarios, which would be expected since the state had consistently higher ozone levels, even in 2013 and 2014 and they were concentrated along the higher populations in the state.
+2018 appeared to be an average year across the board.